Canterbury Christ Church University: Medway

 The Medway campus opened in October 2004 as part of the Universities at Medway partnership, which includes the three universities; Canterbury Christ Church University, the University of Kent and the University of Greenwich.

 Programmes in health, social care and early years are provided here.
 The campus is home to the university's Centre for Health and Social Care and has been equipped with a mixture of teaching space, specialist facilities and staff offices.
 The two buildings on this campus are Rowan Williams Court (RWC), and Cathedral Court.

 Students and staff also have access to the re-furbished Drill Hall Library, which has been created in the former Royal Engineers Drill Hall, and is used by all students from the Universities at Medway partnership.

 Tunbridge Wells

 The university's Salomons Institute for Applied Psychology is based at Meadow Road, in the centre of Tunbridge Wells.
 This offers postgraduate clinical psychology programmes including a doctorate in clinical psychology and a PhD in professional practice.
 It also provides training for local NHS Trusts.

-It was formerly based at the Salomons Estate and moved to its present location in October 2017 with comedian, and former psychiatric nurse, Jo Brand officially opening the building.
+It was formerly based at the Salomons Estate and moved to its present location in October 2017; comedian, and former psychiatric nurse, Jo Brand officially opened the building.

 Academic profile

 Partnerships

-The university has a diverse range of partnerships, which fall into five main categories:
+The university has a range of partnerships in five categories: